Offering a variety of rooms to meet each student’s needs

 You will find that we have several different housing options, including a variety of suite style residences and multi-bedroom duplex houses.
 All student residences are fully furnished and come with a variety of beds, desks, lamps, chairs and dressers.

-North Atwood Hall is part of the main Atwood Center complex, and is a three-story building consisting of 20 suites accommodating up to 34 returning and transfer students.
-All suites have their own bathroom, and living areas.
-The building features two common lounges with pool table, and television.
+North Atwood Hall is part of the main Atwood Center complex, and is a three-story building of 20 suites accommodating freshman, Early Honors, and a few returning, and transfer students.
+All suites have their own bathroom and living areas.
+The building features two common lounges; one as a study room and the other with a television.

 Commonly referred to as “The Row,” the University Village is composed of several two-story duplexes designed for upper-level students seeking an alternative to traditional campus housing.
 Located just a short walk from the Atwood Center, each unit has three to four bedrooms, a dining area, kitchen, living room, and two full bathrooms.